rust-lang/surveys/surveys/2024-annual-survey/questions.md

 >
 > This question tries to get insights on what people wish the Rust project would improve.

-### Are there any challenges not mentioned above that limit your Rust programming productivity?
+### Are there any challenges not mentioned above that affect your Rust programming productivity?

 Type: free text